greyblake/humble-investing/README.md

 ### Ideas

-* [WhaleWisdom](https://whalewisdom.com/) - an aggregator of [13F filings](https://en.wikipedia.org/wiki/Form_13F), that tracks buys & sells of famous and prominent investors.
+* [WhaleWisdom](https://whalewisdom.com) - an aggregator of [13F filings](https://en.wikipedia.org/wiki/Form_13F), that tracks buys & sells of famous and prominent investors.
 Could be a good source of investing ideas, especially for those who practice coattail investing.
-* [Value Investors Club](https://www.valueinvestorsclub.com/) - a place to exchange value investing ideas
+* [Value Investors Club](https://www.valueinvestorsclub.com) - a place to exchange value investing ideas
+* [The Zen of Investing](http://thezenofinvesting.com) - list of upcoming spin-offs

 ### Historical Data